2023 24 Hours of Daytona: Post-race

-On March 8, 2023, after being noticed by Honda Performance Development, IMSA announced that the race-winning No.60 Meyer Shank Racing Acura ARX-06 entry was penalized for manipulating tire pressure data during the race and running under the minimum pressure set by Michelin.
+On March 8, 2023, IMSA announced that the race-winning No. 60 Meyer Shank Racing (MSR) team was penalized for manipulating tire pressure data during the race.
+The manipulation was discovered by their car provider Honda Performance Development (HPD), who reported it to IMSA.
 Although the win and its spoils were retained, the team lost its lead in the GTP championship standings, received a 200-point penalty, lost all team and driver Michelin Endurance Cup points, and forfeited race prize money.
 The team also received a $50,000 fine, with team and entrant representative Mike Shank placed on probation until June 30, 2023.
 Team engineer Ryan McCarthy was suspended indefinitely and had his annual credential revoked.
+The second-place finishing No. 10 Wayne Taylor Racing team did not push for harsher punishment, stating that they "respect the process and the decision made by IMSA".
+HPD stated that they are "extremely disappointed in the misconduct of the Meyer Shank Racing team during the Daytona race" and that they "completely support the action of IMSA in this matter".